anujramola/Terraform/README.md

 # Terraform
- "Basic and advance Terraform configuration for aws resources"
+ "Basic and advance Terraform configuration for aws resources using Terraform"